 Ron is a strong advocate for Australia’s primary producers and improving their productivity and profitability based on the best knowledge available.

 Renata Brooks: Deputy Chair

 Renata Brooks is an independent director and consultant.
-Previously she was Deputy Director General, Land and Natural Resources in the New South Wales Department of Primary Industries, with responsibility for the NSW crown land estate, natural resource policy and programs, and coordination of primary industry policy.
+Previously she was Deputy Director General, Land and Natural Resources in the NSW Department of Primary Industries, with responsibility for the NSW crown land estate, natural resource policy and programs, and coordination of primary industry policy.
 She has held senior executive positions within the NSW Department of Primary Industries in the areas of science and research, agriculture, fisheries, biosecurity, compliance and mine safety.
 She holds a Bachelor of Veterinary Science from the University of Sydney with first class honours, a Graduate Certificate in Bioethics from the University of Technology Sydney, and is a Fellow of the Australian Institute of Company Directors.

 Dr Patrick Hone: Executive Director